TTFH/TDLL/README.md

 # TDLL
 ## Extended Teardown API - DLL

+> [!Caution]
-# This DLL only works on Teardown 1.6.2 Build 16602375 from 04/December/2024 and will stop working after the next game update, make sure to remove it by verifying the game files on Steam.
+> This DLL is compatible only with Teardown 1.6.2 Build 16602375 (released on December 4, 2024).
+It will stop working after the next game update.
+Ensure you remove it by verifying the game files on Steam after updating Teardown.

 ### What it does:
-- Provides a DLL that can be used to extend the Teardown API
+- Provides a DLL that can be used to extend the Teardown API.
-- Implements the functions listed below
+- Implements the functions listed below.

 ### How to install:
-Download `pros.sdk.x64.dll` and copy it to the Teardown directory, overwrite the existing file.
+Download the file `pros.sdk.x64.dll` and copy it into the Teardown directory, overwrite the existing file when prompted.
-Check the `examples` folder for examples.
-Press 'F1' on the pause menu to access the DLL menu (only on OpenGL), it contains options to change the render distance and remove the boundary.

 ### How to uninstall:
-Verify the game on Steam.
+Verify the game files on Steam.
-Or restore the original `pros.sdk.x64.dll` file if you have made a backup.
+1. Open Steam.
+2. Right-click Teardown in your library.
+3. Select Properties > Installed Files > Verify Integrity of Game Files.

 ### Dependencies:
 ImGui Docking branch is requiered for compiling the DLL.

+> [!Tip]
+> Check the `examples` folder to learn how to use the new functions.

+> [!Note]
+> Press 'F1' on the pause menu or the editor to access the DLL options.

+> [!Warning]
-## Warning: Some functions are untested and may not work or crash the game, if that happens please report it.
+> Some functions provided by this DLL are untested and may cause the game to crash or behave unpredictably.
+> Please report any issues you encounter.

 ## New API functions:
 ```lua